-While perusing grass seed mix labels at your local garden center, you notice that despite different names, most have common ingredients: Kentucky bluegrass, perennial ryegrass, chewings fescue, etc. Then one label pops out at you because in big, bold letters saying, “Endophyte Enhanced.”
+While perusing grass seed mix labels at your local garden center, you notice that despite different names, most have common ingredients: Kentucky bluegrass, perennial ryegrass, chewings fescue, etc. Then one label pops out at you in big, bold letters saying, “Endophyte Enhanced.”
 So naturally you buy the one that says it’s enhanced with something special, just as myself or any other consumer would.
-So what are endophytes?
+So, what are endophytes?
 Continue reading to learn about endophyte enhanced grasses.

 What Do Endophytes Do?

 Endophytes are living organisms that live within and form symbiotic relationships with other living organisms.
 Endophyte enhanced grasses are grasses that have beneficial fungi living within them.
 These fungi help the grasses store and use water more efficiently, withstand extreme heat and drought better, and resist certain insects and fungal diseases.
 In return, the fungi use some of the energy the grasses obtain through photosynthesis.